michaelmarsillo/TechnicalPrep/README.md

 ## 📈 Goals

-- ✅ Solidify understanding of core DSA topics
+- ✅ Solidify DSA
-- ✅ Improve speed and accuracy for technical interviews
+- ✅ Improve speed and accuracy for interviews

 ---